 Once the account has been established, parents/carers/caseworkers can then apply for a voucher by selecting the Active Kids or Creative Kids icon under ‘Services’.

 As part of the process, the applicant will need to provide:

 - Medicare Number*

-* Caseworkers may need to work with the carer to source a child’s Medicare details if they are not available on ChildStory or local case management systems.
+* Caseworkers may need to work with the carer to source a child’s Medicare details.
 It’s good practice to ensure Medicare details are recorded.